 - 6.1.
 Institutions should make readily available to customers details of the fees and charges payable in connection with the banking services covered by the Code.
 A schedule of the institution's standard fees and charges should be displayed in its principal place of business and branches. - 6.2.
 Details of the basis of charges for services not subject to standard fees and charges should be advised at the time the services are offered or on request. - 6.3.
-Institutions should give at least 30 days' notice to affected customers before any change in the level of fees and charges (including any change in the basis on which fees and charges are determined) takes effect, unless such changes are not within their control.
+Institutions should give at least 30 days' notice to affected customers before any change in the level of fees and charges (including any change in the basis on which fees and charges are determined) takes effect, unless such changes are not within their control. - 6.4.
+Where institutions give a notice pursuant to sections 5.8 or 6.3, they should adopt effective means of notification which would provide reasonable assurance that their customers will be informed of the change and which do not rely unduly on the customers' own initiative.
+Individual notification of customers (whether by written notice, statement insert or email message) is likely to be effective in achieving these objectives.
+But where this is not appropriate on grounds of disproportionate costs or likely ineffectiveness (for example, in the case of passbook savings accounts where the latest address of the customers may not be known to the institution), institutions may adopt other means of notification, such as one or more of the following - - (a) press advertisement: - (b) prominent display of notice in banking halls; - (c) display of notice on ATM sites/screens; - (d) phone-banking message; and - (e) notice posted on the website of the institution. - 6.5.
+Institutions should not impose administrative charges for handling cash deposits in Hong Kong dollars, except those in large quantities.

-- 6.4.
-Where institutions give a notice pursuant to sections 5.8 or 6.3 above, they should adopt effective means of notification which would provide reasonable assurance that their customers will be informed of the change and which do not rely unduly on the customers' own initiative.
-Individual notification to customers (whether by written notice, statement insert, message in an account statement, e-mail or SMS message) is likely to be effective in achieving these objectives.
-But where this is not appropriate on grounds of disproportionate costs or likely ineffectiveness (for example, in the case of passbook savings accounts where the latest address of the customer may not be known to the institution), institutions may adopt other means of notification, such as one or more of the following - - (a) press advertisement; - (b) prominent display of notice in banking halls; - (c) display of notice on ATM sites/screens; - (d) phone-banking message; and - (e) notice posted on the website of the institution. - 6.5.
-Institutions should not impose administrative charges for handling cash deposits in Hong Kong dollars, except those in large quantities. - 6.6.
+- 6.6.
 Institutions should inform customers of the nature and amount of charges debited to their accounts promptly after any such charge is debited unless a prior notice has already been given in accordance with section 6.7 below. - 6.7.
-Institutions should give 14 days' prior notice to customers when a charge accrues on dormant accounts for the first time, and advise them of what can be done to avoid such charges or where they can obtain such information.
+Institutions should give 14 days' prior notice to customers when a charge accrues on dormant accounts for the first time.